lux-org/lux/doc/source/getting_started/overview.rst

     df = pd.read_csv("lux/data/college.csv")

-To see the suggested visualizations, simply print the DataFrame.
+To visualized your dataframe in Lux, simply print out the dataframe.
 You should see the default Pandas table display with an additional toggle button.

 .. code-block:: python